getyoti/yoti-wordpress/yoti-connect/readme.txt

 This plugin also allows functionality to link your current followers to their Yoti accounts making registration and blogging quicker with a fancy button!

+== Features ==
+* Faster Logon using your Yoti App.
+* Automatic login to create blogs with ease
+* No need for passwords
+* Remember me functionality

 == Installation ==
 We have a few simple steps we need you to fill before you get started: